 On average, a handyman can expect to pay about $1,000 for a 12-month policy.
 That comes out to about $83 per month.
 Of course, this premium may be lower or higher depending on several factors.
 A few factors being state of residence, type of work you do, revenue, previous claims, amount of coverage desired and more.

 It’s important to shop around to find competitive Handyman Insurance rates.
-You can take advantage of agents like an AIS Business Insurance Specialist.
+Additionally, you can take advantage of agents like an AIS Business Insurance Specialist.
 They work with handymen and businesses to compare prices and coverage from many carriers.

 Do I Need General Liability Coverage?

 Handymen rely on their vehicles not only for transportation but also for storing their tools and equipment.
 Consider a policy for Business Auto.
 Insuring your vehicle for business use may cost you the same as regular Auto Insurance for personal use.
 However, it can offer you much better protection.
 In fact, your tools and equipment may also be covered in case of a loss.
 Speak with one of our Commercial Insurance Specialists today at (855) 919-4247 for a quick and easy free quote.

 The information in this article is obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements.
 No warranty or appropriateness for a specific purpose is expressed or implied.